syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     You may see the below compile-time exception while running the application.

-    E> The call is ambiguous between the following methods or properties 'Syncfusion.Blazor.SyncfusionBlazor.AddSyncfusionBlazor(Microsoft.Extensions.DependencyInjection.IServiceCollection, bool)'
+    > Error: The call is ambiguous between the following methods or properties 'Syncfusion.Blazor.SyncfusionBlazor.AddSyncfusionBlazor(Microsoft.Extensions.DependencyInjection.IServiceCollection, bool)'

     **Cause:**